HomeArticlesHow ToPPF Maturity Calculation

 How to Calculate PPF Maturity Amount

 Step-by-step guide to calculating PPF maturity using the official formula.
-Covers interest compounding, extension rules, partial withdrawal, and tax treatment for FY 2026-27.
+Covers interest compounding and tax treatment for FY 2026-27 in India.

 Overview

-The Public Provident Fund (PPF) is India's most trusted long-term savings instrument — government-backed, completely tax-free, and available to every resident Indian.
-Over a 15-year term, the power of compound interest on a PPF account is dramatic: annual contributions of ₹1.5 lakh (the maximum) at 7.1% produce a maturity corpus of approximately ₹40.7 lakh, entirely tax-free.
+The Public Provident Fund (PPF) stands as India's most trusted long-term savings instrument, government-backed, completely tax-free, and open to every resident Indian.
+Over a 15-year term, compound interest on a PPF account does dramatic work: annual contributions of ₹1.5 lakh (the maximum) at 7.1% build a maturity corpus of approximately ₹40.7 lakh, entirely tax-free.

-Yet most account holders have only a vague sense of what their PPF will be worth at maturity.
-This article walks through the exact calculation mechanics, the critical rule about the 5th of each month, and how to use the PPF Calculator to project your specific scenario including extensions.
+Most account holders still only have a vague sense of what their PPF will be worth at maturity, though.
+This article walks through the calculation mechanics, the critical rule about the 5th of each month, and how to use the PPF Calculator to project your own scenario, extensions included.

 What You Need

-• Annual contribution amount — up to ₹1.5 lakh per financial year (can be deposited in up to 12 instalments)
+• Annual contribution amount, up to ₹1.5 lakh per financial year (deposited in up to 12 instalments)

-• Years remaining to maturity — PPF has a 15-year lock-in from the date of account opening; partial withdrawals allowed from year 7
+• Years remaining to maturity, PPF carries a 15-year lock-in from the date of account opening, with partial withdrawals allowed from year 7

 Steps